-Immunizations are for college kids, tooJuly 12th, 2012 in Health /
+Immunizations are for college kids, tooJuly 12, 2012 in Medicine & Health / Health

 (Medical Xpress) -- Most parents take their young children regularly for immunization shots that protect against polio, diphtheria, measles, mumps and other diseases.
 But many do not consider that their college-age children also need immunizations.

 Children who are preparing for their freshman year in a dormitory are at increased risk for bacterial meningitis, says Peter N. Wenger, M.D., associate professor in the Department of Preventive Medicine and Community Health, Department of Pediatrics, University of Medicine and Dentistry of New JerseyNew Jersey Medical School.
 Each year this disease can suddenly affect up to 2,600 otherwise healthy people with teenagers and young adults the high-risk category.
 Bacterial meningitis causes swelling of the brain and spinal cord and can lead to death or permanent injury.
 Although meningitis can be successfully treated with antibiotics, it is fatal in 10 to 14 percent of cases.
 In addition, nearly 20 percent of survivors end up with brain damage, amputation or kidney failure.